juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

 To do this you have two strategies:

 - **Composing**: You can execute a second query that returns the additional data.
 Valid for the case 1, and also work for the case 2 or 3 but this is not the best approach.
+Before use splitting evaluate if you can use [aggregate as an object array](queries/aggregate-as-object-array.md) instead.
 - **Splitting**: You can return all the data in the same query, and then move the additional data to the object in the internal property.
 Valid for the case 2 and 3 but it doesn't work for the case 1.
 Before use splitting evaluate if you can use [complex projections](queries/complex-projections.md) instead.

 **Note**: You can apply composing/spliting on select/insert/update/delete that returns objects.

 ## Composing results

+**Note**: Before use splitting evaluate if you can use [aggregate as an object array](queries/aggregate-as-object-array.md) instead.

 **How it works**: